Isaria fumosorosea: Use in biological control

 Isaria fumosorosea has been used to control insect pests of plants grown for the production of cut flowers, ornamentals growing in greenhouses and nurseries, vegetable and cole crops, cotton, maize, rice and plantation crops.

-It has also been found to reduce the development and spread of powdery mildew, Sphaerotheca fuliginea, on cucumbers.
+It has also been found to reduce the development and spread of powdery mildew, Podosphaera xanthii complex (formerly Sphaerotheca fuliginea), on cucumbers.

 A comparison made between several entomopathogenic hyphomycetes showed that Isaria fumosorosea (as Paecilomyces fumosoroseus) provided more effective control of the cabbage-heart caterpillar, Crocidolomia binotalis, than did either Beauveria bassiana or Metarhizium anisopliae.

 Research at the USDA-ARS Bioactive Agents Research Unit in Peoria showed that blastospores start germinating at a faster rate on the cuticle of silverleaf whiteflies than do conidia.
 This suggests that the use of blastospores rather than conidia for the development of formulations would be advantageous.

 The fungus neither grows nor develops at temperatures above 32 °C and is not thought to be pathogenic to humans.
 It has not been found to be toxic to rats in laboratory experiments and is not considered to be harmful to birds, honey bees, bumblebees or a wide range of non-target arthropods.